- Orchestral Activities

 Music Director & Conductor

-Phillips has performed with Itzhak Perlman, Christopher O’Riley, Eugenia Zukerman, Carol Wincenc, and many other celebrated classical artists, as well as jazz and pop stars including Dave Brubeck, Dizzy Gillespie, Tony Bennett, and Ray Charles.
+Phillips has performed with Itzhak Perlman, Joseph Kalichstein, Christopher O’Riley, Eugenia Zukerman, Carol Wincenc, and many other celebrated classical artists, as well as jazz and pop stars including Dave Brubeck, Dizzy Gillespie, Tony Bennett, and Ray Charles.
 He has also collaborated with Steve Reich, Steven Stucky, Joseph Schwantner, Gabriela Lena Frank, Lukas Foss, Samuel Adler, Michael Torke, Gwyneth Walker, Nico Muhly, Peter Boyer, and many other contemporary composers.
 His five recordings for Naxos include three discs of William Perry’s music, two with the RTÉ National Symphony Orchestra (Ireland) and one with the Slovak Philharmonic Orchestra, and two discs with the Brown University Orchestra: Manhattan Intermezzo, with pianist Jeffrey Biegel, and Anthony Burgess: Orchestral Music, the first commercial recording of Burgess’s orchestral music.
 He has also recorded with the Iceland Symphony Orchestra.

 Phillips studied at Eastman, Columbia, and the University of Cincinnati College-Conservatory of Music, and at Music Academy of the West, Aspen, and Tanglewood, where his conducting teachers included Leonard Bernstein, Kurt Masur, Gunther Schuller, and Seiji Ozawa.
 He began his career as an opera coach/conductor in Germany at the Frankfurt Opera and Stadttheater Lüneburg.
 Upon his selection for the Exxon/Arts Endowment Conductors Program, he returned to the US, where he held positions with the Greensboro Symphony, Greensboro Opera, Savannah Symphony, and Maryland Symphony before being appointed Director of Orchestras and Chamber Music at Brown University, where he led the Brown University Orchestra to international renown.
 In 2016, Phillips received the Harriet W. Sheridan Award for Distinguished Contribution to Teaching and Learning for “extraordinary contributions to Brown as teacher, mentor, advisor, and colleague…as conductor of the Brown Orchestra, you occupy a unique position in which you have exemplified excellence in teaching in multiple ways.”
 While at Brown, Phillips also served as Associate Conductor of the Rhode Island Philharmonic and Music Director of the Pioneer Valley Symphony Orchestra and Chorus.